mikewr88/PokeCupid/README.md

   - [ ] `PokemonIndex`
   - [ ] `PokemonDetail`
   - [ ] `PokemonForm`
-- [ ] can search for a user and screen will populate with matches to search string
 - [ ] can create and remove Pokemon for your profile